 - Optional winter study trip (when offered)

-Currently offered exclusively at the Shady Grove campus for students in the Management/Entrepreneurship major.
+Currently offered exclusively at the Shady Grove campus for students in the management major.
 Students apply as part of the general application to the Smith School at Shady Grove.